bcantillano/INST377_Food_Inspection/docs/final.md

 Some of the challenges we faced included determining which map application to use, gathering and storing data from PG County, and appending markers onto the Leaflet application.

 ## Future Plans
 To continue to improve our application, we would plan to add a search function and more filters for users to find restaurants.
-We would also include...
+We would also include A google map JavaScript API which would improve accessibility for Mobile users.
+Adding more data from the PG County Database and other disctricts to our map would be helpful as it could be a tool for users outside the PG area.
+There is always room for improvement therefore we are open to different styles for the look of our website.